 Instructions

-In a baking sheet, casserole dish, or large cast-iron pan, spread the tomato sauce over the bottom.
-Chop the onion and garlic and spread those over the sauce.
+- Preheat the oven to 375 degrees.
+Spread the tomato sauce over the bottom of a baking sheet, casserole dish, or large cast-iron pan.
+Chop the onion and garlic and spread them over the sauce.
 Strip the leaves from the thyme sprigs and sprinkle half over the sauce.

-Make the béchamel sauce by melting the butter over medium heat in a small pot.
-When melted, add the flour and allow to cook for a minute or two until browned.
+- Make the béchamel sauce by melting the butter over medium heat in a small pot.
+When melted, add the flour and cook for a minute or two until browned.
 Slowly whisk in the milk.
-When smooth, allow it to come to a gentle simmer, stirring occasionally, until thickened.
-Remove from the heat and season with the nutmeg, a few grinds of black pepper, and ¼ teaspoon of salt.
+When smooth, bring it to a gentle simmer, stirring occasionally, until thickened.
+Remove from the heat and season with the nutmeg, a few grinds of black pepper, and ¼ teaspoons of salt.
 Stir the béchamel sauce into the tomato sauce in the bottom of your pan or dish.

-Arrange several slices of the vegetables in your hand, then place them into your pan over the sauce.
-Repeat this process with the same order of vegetables until they’re tightly packed and the pan is full.
+- Arrange several slices of the vegetables in your hand, then place them into your pan over the sauce.
+Repeat this process with the same vegetable order until they’re tightly packed and the pan is full.
 You can go in rows or try a circular pattern.
+If you still have leftover vegetable slices, fill them in where needed.

 - Prep Time: 30